hashicorp/terraform-provider-google/website/docs/r/spanner_database.html.markdown

 * `database_dialect` -
   (Optional)
   The dialect of the Cloud Spanner Database.
   If it is not provided, "GOOGLE_STANDARD_SQL" will be used.
-  Note: Databases that are created with POSTGRESQL dialect do not support extra DDL statements in the `CreateDatabase` call.
-You must therefore re-apply terraform with ddl on the same database after creation.
   Possible values are `GOOGLE_STANDARD_SQL` and `POSTGRESQL`.

 * `project` - (Optional) The ID of the project in which the resource belongs.